 round-trip min/avg/max/stddev = 0.021/0.021/0.021/0.000 ms

 The host command fails, but the ping command still works.
 There is a simple solution.
-We need to update the MacOS Network DNS setting to add the dnsmasq server IP, which is 127.0.0.1.
-This can be done through MacOS System Preferences Network panel (click on Advanced... and then the DNS tab).
-However, we can use the command line to easily change the MacOS DNS setting:
+I need to update the MacOS Network DNS setting to add the dnsmasq server IP, which is 127.0.0.1.
+This can be done through MacOS System Preferences Network panel.
+However, I can use the command line to easily change the MacOS DNS setting:

 networksetup -setdnsservers Ethernet 127.0.0.1 192.168.1.1